 \subsection{Proposed Model}

-We propose a \textbf{M}ulti-\textbf{O}mics integration framework with \textbf{T}ree-generated \textbf{G}raph \textbf{N}eural \textbf{N}etwork (MOTGNN) model for binary disease classification.
-MOTGNN first leverages eXtreme Gradient Boosting (XGBoost) to select informative features in a supervised manner, as the tree-based feature selection captures strong predictive signals.
-It then utilizes GNNs to learn omics-specific representations from graphs constructed using the structure of trained XGBoost trees.
+We propose MOTGNN, a \textbf{M}ulti-\textbf{O}mics integration framework with \textbf{T}ree-generated \textbf{G}raph \textbf{N}eural \textbf{N}etworks for binary disease classification.
+MOTGNN first leverages eXtreme Gradient Boosting (XGBoost) to select informative features in a supervised manner, as tree-based feature selection captures strong predictive signals.
+It then utilizes GNNs to learn omics-specific representations from graphs constructed using the structure of the trained XGBoost trees.
 This combination allows the model to extract both local and global patterns from each omics layer while maintaining biological interpretability.

-The framework of MOTGNN is shown in Figure~\ref{fig:MOTGNN}, which consists of three primary modules: (1) An \textbf{XGBoost module} for feature graph construction; (2) A \textbf{GNN module} to encode each omics-specific graph and its associated data matrix; and (3) A \textbf{DFN module} to integrate and classify the learned embeddings.
-This modular architecture allows MOTGNN to handle high-dimensional, heterogeneous multi-omics data efficiently while providing interpretable insights at both the feature and omics-layer levels.
-Algorithm~\ref{alg:MOTGNN} demonstrates the steps of the overall structure of MOTGNN.
+The overall framework of MOTGNN (Figure~\ref{fig:MOTGNN}) consists of three primary modules: (1) an \textbf{XGBoost module} for feature graph construction; (2) a \textbf{GNN module} to encode each omics-specific graph and its associated data matrix; and (3) a \textbf{DFN module} to integrate and classify the learned embeddings.
+This modular architecture allows MOTGNN to handle high-dimensional, heterogeneous multi-omics data efficiently, while providing interpretable insights at both the feature and omics levels.
+Algorithm~\ref{alg:MOTGNN} outlines the overall procedure of MOTGNN.